MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **rights**: A reference to the list of rights retrieved

-* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](#classProtectionEngine_1ad9a150771b1038b1c49e41369ed46674)
+* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](class_mip_protectionengine.md).

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](#classProtectionEngine_1_1Observer_1abaef708f16eea99ff87887cc3ea5ba8d) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](#classProtectionEngine_1_1Observer_1af2a1b49935ec8dc5511dac4203eefb7d)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess or ProtectionEngine::Observer::OnGetRightsForLabelIdFailure.

 ### OnGetRightsForLabelIdFailure function
 Called when retrieving rights for a label ID for the user.